NoviaIntSysGroup/llm-data-extraction/README.md

     NEO4J_PASSWORD=<neo4j-password>
     NEO4J_DATABASE=<neo4j-database>
     ```
     There is an example file in the config folder called secret_example.env.
 You can copy the contents of this file and replace the placeholders with your own values.
+Note that for the variables to work properly with docker, only the variable names and values should be in the file.
+Don't add any comments or extra characters or else it will break.

 1. Navigate to the root of the project folder and build the docker image by executing the following command: